sinloss/payload-warding/README.md

 # A Collections / Globals Backed Payload RBAC Plugin

+- Easily customizable `user` and `role` collection generation.
+- Fine-grained access control configuration.
+All are editable in the `role` editing page!
+- Fully customizable `access` functions and access control handler functions (*for endpoints*).
+- Automatically populated `root` role with all access privileges.
+And a `root` user with this role as well!

 ## 📖 Table of Contents <a name="table-of-contents"></a>

 - [📖 Table of Contents](#table-of-contents)